Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 Often, libraries are part of an ecosystem, or work within a certain application framework, such as Eclipse, or Apache, where it makes a lot of sense (consistency, frictionless compatibility) to pick a library from the same ecosystem, if that meets the necessary requirements.

-See section [Reviewing a library](#13-reviewing-a-library) for a detailed checklist of properties to consider before adopting a new library.
+See section [Reviewing a library](#13-reviewing-a-library) for a detailed checklist of properties to consider before selecting a new library.

 A more extensive discussion of selecting (including reviewing) open source libraries can be found in this [talk](https://portal.gitnation.org/contents/is-it-the-one-how-to-select-an-open-source-library).